Shahabks/my-voice-analysis/README.md

 ## *myprosody package includes all my-voice-analysis' functions plus new functions which you might consider to use instead.
 The latest myproody update is available here, in Github as well as PYPI, the python library.*

+## NOTE:
+    1- 1- Both My-Voice-Analysis and Myprosody work on Python 3.7 2- If you install My-Voice-Analysis through PyPi, please use: mysp=__import__("my-voice-analysis") instead of import myspsolution as mysp 3- It it better to keep the folder names as single entities for instance "Name_Folder" or "NameFolder" without space in the dirctoy path

 # my-voice-analysis

 My-Voice Analysis is a Python library for the analysis of voice (simultaneous speech, high entropy) without the need of a transcription.
 It breaks utterances and detects syllable boundaries, fundamental frequency contours, and formants.
 Its built-in functions recognise and measures